chrisArmo/GitTrainingBravo/README.md

 ## Introduction

 An introduction to Git and its various commands and capabilities, slowly transitioning to more advanced Git concepts and methods using a web project.
+You'll learn how to:

+- add & remove files to the staging area
+- commit staged files
+- create branches for feature work
+- merge branches & resolve conflicts
+- rebase branches for cleaner merging
+- stashing changes for later
+- creating & adding tags to commits
+- and much more

 ## Purpose